myty/openbrewerydb-graphql-dotnet/README.md

     git submodule update --init --recursive

-To get started, will need all of the prerequisites installed, then run this from the command line:
+To get started, all of the prerequisites will need to be installed; and then run this from the command line:

     yarn setup

 ### Server (.NET Core)

-To start the GraphQL server, run this (The first time this runs, it will download seed data so it may take a few minutes more to get things spun up) _(Also, if you are running on Windows, make sure Docker is set for Linux containers)_:

-    yarn db:start

-For the time being, wait 10-15 seconds to allow the SQL instance to boot up and get into a ready state.
-Once SQL is ready, you can then run
+To start the GraphQL server, run:

     yarn dotnet

+The first time this runs, it will download a SQL docker container, start it, and finally download seed data.
+Keep all of these inital steps in mind, since it will most liklet take a few minutes to get things spun up) _(Also, if you are running on Windows, make sure Docker is set for Linux containers)_

 Once you see `Application started.
 Press Ctrl+C to shut down.`, go to this url, https://localhost:5001/api/graphql and play around with the GraphQL data and schema.
 It is using the Altair UI.